BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 \\Public\Shared\Timeline\Scenes\Default\

-You actually might not have to edit these files often, but it's still important to note!
+You may not have to edit these files often, but it's still important to note!
 And they'll absolutely be necessary when creating entirely new dialogue files.

 The DialogsBinary, Dialog Timeline, and Dialog Scene files for a given scene will all have the same file name, with the Dialogue Scene files just appending the word Scene to that same file name.